 This being California, there wasn’t much question about which party will hold onto a majority of the seats in the state Assembly after this election.
-Currently, Democrats hold 60 out of 80.
-Even with 21 open seats, the party will hold on to its supermajority, which gives them the power to pass any law they like, so long as they can all agree.
+Heading into the voting, Democrats held 60 out of 80.
+Even with 21 open seats, the party won 62.
+By holding on to its supermajority, that gives Democrats the power to pass any law they like, so long as they can all agree.

 But Democrats rarely all agree.

 On taxation, environmental regulations, policing and housing, the split within the majority party’s caucus is the most important division in the chamber.
 That split is likely to yawn open as soon as the legislative session starts on Dec.
 5. Gov. Gavin Newsom has called for a special session to consider a new tax on the profits of oil and gas producers.
 In both purple seats and Democratic strongholds with two Democrats competing against one another, interest groups have been racing to help elect legislators of their choice.
 It’s certain to be a Democrat — but which kind?
 That’s the $40 million question.

 And this year, there’s an added fissure to consider.
 Over the summer, Salinas Democrat Robert Rivas announced his intentions to become the next Assembly speaker.
 The current speaker, Anthony Rendon of Los Angeles, declined to go along with that plan, and so the two camps and their respective allies have been locked into a Cold War ever since, lobbying incumbents and wooing Democratic candidates with campaign cash.